James W Kimmel

 “Do not be conformed to this world, but be transformed by the renewing of your mind” (Romans 12:2a) has been Jim’s guiding verse for many years.
 The transformative love of Jesus Christ found Jim not long after graduating high school and has been continually calling him further along the journey of sanctification, making more room in his heart for God to be more at work in him and through him.
 By no means has he attained perfection (though the Holy Spirit continues to work in him), but he continues to follow — at some times better than at others — the upward call of Christ Jesus.
 Disciples together in community can and do encourage one another and pray for one another all along the journey, and Jim believes firmly in the Church as the safe space where all God's people can grow in grace to become more and more who God created them to be.

 Jim’s Bachelor of Arts degree is in Political Science from Indiana University of Pennsylvania, with a double minor in Pre-Law and Intelligence Analysis and Evaluation.
 He graduated with a Master of Divinity from Pittsburgh Theological Seminary, and has done post-graduate work in Wesleyan Practices at Ashland Theological Seminary.
-Licensed as a local pastor in 2002, commissioned in 2004, and ordained in 2007, Jim has previously been appointed to the Templeton/Kellersburg/Widnoon Charge, Emerickville, West Middlesex, the Big Bend/Emlenton/Old Zion Charge, and the Cranberry/Rockland/Van Charge, and since 2019 he has served the Jefferson Avenue/West Washington Charge in the City of Washington.
-He is an avid reader of historical and theological works as well as good mystery novels, and particularly enjoys works by N. T. Wright, Karl Barth, Stephen King, and Rex Stout.
+Licensed as a local pastor in 2002, commissioned in 2004, and ordained in 2007, Jim has previously been appointed to the Templeton/Kellersburg/Widnoon Charge, Emerickville, West Middlesex, the Big Bend/Emlenton/Old Zion Charge, the Cranberry/Rockland/Van Charge, and since 2019 he has served the Jefferson Avenue/West Washington Charge in the City of Washington.
+He is an avid reader of historical and theological works as well as good mystery novels, and particularly enjoys works by N. T. Wright, Karl Barth, Stephen King, and Agatha Christie.